gitfrosh/100-days-of-code/r1-log.md

 ### R1D91

 The last days of my #100DaysOfCode challenge started and I feel that my efforts run out of steam a bit.
 I still didn't manage to study @reactjs hooks, so this will be my reading tomorrow: https://usehooks.com/ 🌈

+### R1D92

+R1D92 #100DaysOfCode: I plan to build a #blockchain simulator the next days based on good old #React this time (maybe using some hooks).
+Should be fun. 🙃 #WomenWhoCode #womenintech #coding #frontend #webdevelopment